-Welcome to the ramblings of amateur radio operator G7SYW.
+Welcome to the crazy world of amateur radio, and the ramblings of operator G7SYW.
 My name is Roger, often abbreviated to Rod.
 I currently live near to the town of Braintree, in the county of Essex which is in South-East England.

 So, (Don’t you just hate it when people start a sentence with so?)
 I was born in North Essex in the early 1960’s.
 To some people that makes me ancient, to others, I’m still a spring chicken.
 You make up your own mind where I fit between those two!

-I’ve had a keen interest in amateur radio and most things electrical and electronic in general since about the age of four or five.
+I’ve had a keen interest in radio and most things electrical, electronic and mechanical in general since about the age of four or five.
 Even as far back as primary school I was playing with batteries, bulbs & bits of wire.
 I was also reading books about electricity and anything electrical.

 My first real memory of radio was hearing the original Radio Caroline pirate station broadcasting from a ship just off the Essex coast.
-Of course, as a child at the time I had no idea it was coming from aboard a ship, all I knew was it was something I liked.
+Being a child at the time I had no idea it was coming from aboard a ship, nor that in the few weeks that followed, it was to become illegal, all I knew was; it was something I liked.

 From those early times, I was always fascinated by listening to the different transmissions that I found on the radio.